clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
-I'm Allie, a cognitive neuroscientist studying learning, memory, and motivation.
-I develop psychological interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.
+I'm Allie, a psychologist studying **motivation, behavior change, and memory**.
+I develop behavioral interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.

 I'm currently a postdoctoral fellow at the **University of Pennsylvania**, where I am supported by the Joan Bossert Postdoctoral Fellowship in the <a href="https://web.sas.upenn.edu/pcssm/">Center for Science, Sustainability, & the Media.</a> I primarily collaborate with Prof. Emily Falk and others in the <a href="https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab">Communication Neuroscience Lab.</a>